exercism/python/exercises/practice/flower-field/.approaches/introduction.md

         return len([adj for adj in neighbors if adj == '*'])
 ```

-Slightly better, this lists all the possibilities then filters out any that fall outside the board.
+This lists all the possibilities, then filters out any squares that fall outside the board.

 Note that we only want a _count_ of nearby flowers.
 Their precise _location_ is irrelevant.